iloaiza/TBFrags/README.txt

     - O3: builds operators with 3 eigenvalues ({-1,0,1}+const) by using p1+p2 and p1-p2 for p1, p2 in all 10 projector classes

     - CSA: builds Cartan sub-algebra two-body polynomials for each fragment

+    - iCSA: like CSA, but also allows complex generators for anti-hermitian components (e.g. in1n2)

     - U11: builds unitary operator from linear phases combination of projectors (11 classes, class 11 = UPOL)